 There are a wealth of free things to do outdoors – as long as the weather cooperates!

-- Hiking: Parks, lakes and other nature areas often have marked hiking trails.
+4. Hiking: Parks, lakes and other nature areas often have marked hiking trails.
 They also usually designate the trail’s skill level, and provide options for novice hikers as well as people with experience.
-Make sure to wear comfortable, sturdy shoes!
+Make sure to wear comfortable, sturdy shoes.

 Arts and Entertainment

-- Outdoor Movies: Many towns and cities have free outdoor movies in the summer.
-Bring a blanket and get there early to claim your spot!
+11. Outdoor Movies: Many towns and cities have free outdoor movies in the summer, although with distancing restrictions in place this year.
+Bring a blanket and get there early to claim your spot.

 In the Community

-- Community Events: Check your local newspaper or community calendar for free community events like ice cream socials or 5K runs.
+13. Community Events: Check your local newspaper or community calendar for free community events like online 5K runs that you can do from anywhere.

-- Next-Town-Over Tourism: Are you a little bored with your hometown?
-Try being a tourist in the next town over.
-See what free sights, parks and other experiences it has to offer!
+16. Next-Town-Over Tourism: Are you a little bored with your hometown?
+Take a bike or car ride to the next town over and play tourist.
+See what free parks and exciting vistas it has to offer!

-- Public Library: How could we get this far without mentioning the library?
+17. Public Library: How could we get this far without mentioning the library?
 Your public library has a wealth of free books, movies, music and games for you and your family to enjoy.
-Many public libraries also host free events, lectures, movie nights and even special programs like speed dating for book lovers!
+If your library isn’t open for visits, try free library apps like Hoopla and Overdrive.

 You’re great just the way you are, but if you want to level up your life, these free ideas can help.